fallahn/xygine/readme.md

 ######Contributions
 Contributions should be acknowledged and are gratefully accepted from:
 Jonny Paton
 Jean-Sebastien Fauteux (OS X Testing)
+Josh Mercier for the awesome Batcat model

 -----------------------------------------------------------------------